za/tango_with_django_book/chapters/cookie.rst

 	A screenshot of the BBC News website (hosted in the United Kingdom) with the cookie warning message presented at the top of the page.

 .. note:: Because of the potentially sensitive nature of cookies, lawmakers have taken a particularly keen interest in them.
-In particular, EU lawmakers in 2011 introduced an EU-wide 'cookie law', where all hosted sites within the EU should present a cookie warning message when a user visits the site for the first time.
+In particular, European Union (EU) lawmakers in 2011 introduced an EU-wide 'cookie law', where all hosted sites within the EU should present a cookie warning message when a user visits the site for the first time.
 Check out Figure :num:`fig-bbcnews-cookies`, demonstrating such a warning on the BBC News website.
 You can read about `the law here <http://www.ico.org.uk/for_organisations/privacy_and_electronic_communications/the_guide/cookies>`_.

 .. _model-cookies-protocols-label: